E-commerce Unit Economics: The Metrics That Actually Matter

 What It Is

 LTV is the total gross profit a customer generates over their entire relationship with your brand.
-It is the single most important number in e-commerce unit economics because it defines the ceiling for what you can spend on acquisition.
+It's the most important number in e-commerce unit economics because it sets the ceiling on what you can spend on acquisition.

 How to Calculate It